Theuss-fer/Theuss-fer/README.md

 <h1 align="left">👋 Hello!
 I'm Matheus Barros Ferreira.</h1>

 🎓 Student of Systems Analysis and Development at Impacta Technology College
-💻 Passionate about Full Stack development, creative solutions, and Data Analysis 🚀 Looking for opportunities to grow as a developer and contribute to innovative projects
+<br>💻 Passionate about Full Stack development, creative solutions, and Data Analysis
+<br>🚀 Looking for opportunities to grow as a developer and contribute to innovative projects

 ---